Premier Volleyball League on Tour: 2026–27 season

-Preseason tournament
+As a tournament

+2025–26 season

 Due to the Philippines' hosting of the 2025 FIVB Men's Volleyball World Championship, the PVL on Tour returned to being an exhibition series and was expanded into its own preseason tournament, doubling as a qualifier for that season's Invitational Conference.
 The tournament featured games held at Chavit Coliseum, Batangas City Sports Center, Ynares Center II, Capital Arena, City of Passi Arena, University of San Jose–Recoletos, Candon City Arena, and City of Dasmariñas Arena.